 FSD Africa

 Zillah Malia is a Senior Manager – Climate Finance at FSD Africa, where she leads Sustainable Insurance, Renewable Energy, and Climate Adaptation programs.
 An economist with over a decade of experience in sustainable finance and development impact, she has worked across more than 30 African countries.
 Zillah is a Certified Expert in Sustainable Finance, Climate Adaptation Finance, and Renewable Energy Finance, and holds a Diploma in Green Finance from the Frankfurt School of Finance and Management.
 She has published several papers on sustainable development and is a recognized thought leader in the field.
-Her work focuses on designing and scaling innovative financial solutions that support climate resilience and serve vulnerable communities
+Her work focuses on designing and scaling innovative financial solutions that support climate resilience and serve vulnerable communities.

-Director of Adaptation and Resilience
+Director, Adaptation and Resilience

 FSD Africa